A three-night attack by Muslim fanatics happened in daylight and in front of the police. It was not the first time, and may not be the last.

 On March 3, 2023, Jahid Hasan, a young man, reportedly around 25 years of age, was

 clobbered to death in Northern Bangladesh.
-Hasan was an Ahmadi Muslim, and the day of his murder marked the inauguration of the 98th annual convention of Bangladeshi Ahmadi Muslims in the city of Ahmednagar, Panchagarh district, Rangpur division, Bangladesh (not to be confused with the city of Ahmednagar, Ahmednagar district, state of Maharashtra, Western India).
+Hasan was an Ahmadi Muslim, and the day of his murder marked the inauguration of the 98th annual convention of Bangladeshi Ahmadi Muslims in the village of Ahmednagar, Panchagarh district, Rangpur division, Bangladesh (not to be confused with Ahmednagar, Ahmednagar district, state of Maharashtra, Western India).

 The young Ahmadi was trying to protect the convention grounds from the aggression of a large group of thugs, and his assassination took place amid a three-night attack.
 As a result of these incidents, four other Ahmadis were hospitalized in serious conditions, and more than 100 suffered lesser injuries.
 The Ahmadiyya Mosque of Darul Wahid Mohalla neighborhood and the Ahmadiyya Medical Clinic & Lab were set ablaze.
 189 houses and 50 shops belonging to Ahmadi Muslims were looted or set on fire.
 Alarmingly, all took place in full daylight and under the eyes of the police.